Thyroid Storm & Hyperthyroidism — ICU Analysis Report

 EPV rule: Events-per-variable = 10 applied to limit overfitting.
 Same-admission bounce-back (n=21) limited to 2 variables; separate readmission (n=54) to 5; any repeat ICU (n=70) to 5.

-Model fit: Same-admission bounce-back model (AUC 0.758) is clinically useful for step-down decision support.
-Separate readmission and any-repeat models (AUC 0.64–0.66) reflect that readmission risk is diffuse and not concentrated in identifiable patient-level factors — supporting universal post-discharge thyroid follow-up rather than selective targeting.
+Model fit: Same-admission bounce-back model (AUC 0.790) is clinically useful for step-down decision support.
+Separate readmission model (AUC 0.675) and any-repeat model (AUC 0.619) reflect diffuse risk not concentrated in index admission characteristics — supporting universal post-discharge thyroid follow-up.

-aOR = adjusted odds ratio from multivariable logistic regression.
-All models include only variables selected by clinical hypothesis and univariable significance (p<0.10).
+aOR = adjusted odds ratio.
+All models use variables selected by clinical hypothesis and EPV constraints.

 ← Scroll horizontally →